Ramimnur20/Garena-Icons/README.md

 many many MORE!

 ⚠️ Disclaimer
-All icons are property of Garena.
-This project is for educational and archival purposes only.
-No commercial use is allowed.
+All icons and assets included in this pack are the intellectual property of Garena and the developers of Free Fire.
+This pack is provided strictly for educational, archival, and fan-use purposes only.

+I do not claim ownership of any content in this release, and no commercial usage is intended or allowed.
+If you're a copyright holder and want anything removed, please open an issue or contact me directly — no drama 😅